Tech-at-DU/Moviefy/P01-API-Setup/content.md

 ---

 1. **Look at The Movie DB (TMDb) API**
-    1. **Review the JSON response to get a sense of what you'll be building**
 1. Get to know the current state of the project
 1. Model the response
 1. Work with Swift API Client
 1. Handle network errors
 1. Create HTTP methods and routes
 1. Configure the request
 1. Implement Encoder
 1. Handle the response
 1. Make the call
 1. Display the data
+1. Additional Starter Challenge
+1. Preparing for Authentication
+1. Updating Routes and Models for Authentication
+1. Build out Authorization Flow
+1. Final Touches

 The Movie Database (TMDb) is a popular, user editable database for movies and TV shows.
 We'll be making it easier to discover the latest trending movies so that users are always up to date with the cinema.